abhiig0802/nhs-ae-analytics/README.md

 Built by **ABHIRAM GADIKOTA** — MSc Data Science, Cardiff University.
 Dissertation: machine learning for financial market volatility forecasting.
-Currently looking for data analyst and data science roles in Cardiff and all over UK.
+Currently looking for data analyst and data science roles in Cardiff and across the UK.

  Open to opportunities - feel free to reach out via GitHub.